Skip to content

 Performed by: Call manager and Call organiser

-• Use dashboard to monitor:
+• Use the dashboard to monitor:

 • Round statuses

-• Proposal statuses
+• Proposal pipeline

 • Review progress